sakinish/oracle-nosql-rust-sdk/README.md

 the [Oracle NoSQL Database on-premises server](https://www.oracle.com/database/technologies/related/nosql.html) and to the [Oracle NoSQL Cloud Simulator](https://www.oracle.com/downloads/cloud/nosql-cloud-sdk-downloads.html).

-This SDK supplies and uses Rust `async` methods throughout.
+This SDK supplies and uses Rust `async` methods throughout, using the [tokio](https://crates.io/crates/tokio) runtime.
 There is currently no blocking support.

 The general flow for an application using the Oracle NoSQL Database is:
 - Create a [`HandleBuilder`] with all needed parameters